 Especially the young children.

-This strong instinct is also why scientists are using herding dogs, in particular, to map the genetics of behaviour.
+This strong instinct is also why scientists are using herding dogs, in particular, to map the genetics of behavior.

-Because dog behaviour is so breed specific - even without training - they reason that there must be a strong genetic link.
+Because dog behavior is so breed specific - even without training - they reason that there must be a strong genetic link.